mochoabuilds/-cognition-/README.md

 # REAL WORLD APPLICATIONS!

-* The goal is to develop pipeines and high quality training video data sets for computer vision applications.
+* The goal is to develop deep learning pipeines and high quality training video data sets for computer vision applications.
 This section is an extension of the proof of concept.
 * TLDR: Generate C/C++ code from MATLAB and deploy computer vision code to iPhone/Raspberry Pi for testing

 01 Installing Required Packages and Libraries